 Geomatics is the modern surveying, engineering, geoscience, and IT-related discipline which employs an integrated approach to the measurement, mathematical modeling, and management of spatial data.
-Spatial data is obtained from a variety of sources including ground-based instruments, mobile mapping technologies, aerial imaging, hydrographic, and earth-orbiting satellite systems.
-Spatial data is used to create a detailed but understandable picture of the Earth's physical features.
+Spatial data is obtained from a variety of sources including ground-based instruments, mobile mapping technologies, drones, hydrographic, and earth-orbiting satellite systems.
+Spatial data is used to create a detailed but understandable picture of the Earth’s physical features.
 This data enables the design and development of land administration systems for sustainable planning and management of the built environment.

 The United Nations has adopted its first resolution, A Global Geodetic Reference Frame for Sustainable Development, recognizing the importance of a globally coordinated approach to geodesy – the geomatics discipline focused on accurately measuring the shape, rotation, and gravitational field of the earth.

 Students within the Geomatics Program must choose between either an option in Surveying or Geographic Information Systems (GIS).
 Students may, with consent of their advisor, complete both options.